gibbed/Gibbed.Borderlands2/trunk/readme.txt

-SaveEdit requires the full .NET Framework 4, which can be downoaded from http://www.microsoft.com/download/en/details.aspx?id=17851
+SaveEdit requires the full .NET Framework 4, which can be downloaded from http://www.microsoft.com/download/en/details.aspx?id=17851

 Most UI interface icons are courtesy of Fugue Icons available at